namshi/clusterjs/README.md

 29577  1.5  0.1 656160  8564 pts/4    Sl+  23:21   0:00 /home/local/bin/node /home/projects/clusterjs/bin/cluster.js test/testApp/app.js
 29582  0.0  0.0  13636   984 pts/5    S+   23:21   0:00 grep cluster.js

-~/projects/clusterjs (first-release ✔) ᐅ kill -SIGUSR2 29571
+~/projects/clusterjs (master ✔) ᐅ kill -SIGUSR2 29571
 ```

-This will gracefully reload your cluster, causing your app to be updated
+This will gracefully reload your cluster, updating the app
 without any downtime.

 You can also customize the signal used to reload the cluster: